MicrosoftDocs/connected-spaces/articles/web-app-get-insights.md

 **Footfall entries power hours [by time slice (day, hour)].**  This graph shows the hourly breakdown of store entries per day.

-**Footfall at each queue [by time slice (day, hour)].** This graph shows the total number of people that entered the store, across each Shopper analytics skill, individually.
+**Footfall at each entrance [by time slice (day, hour)].** This graph shows the total number of people that entered the store, across each Shopper analytics skill, individually.

 ### Display Effectiveness graphs